mbwong/mbwong.github.io/content/sections/aboutme.md

 I am an assistant professor in management and strategy with a joint appointment in economics at [HKU Business School](https://www.hkubs.hku.hk/).
-I am interested in the structure of labor, money, and housing markets.
-I use natural experiments to identify causal effects and the lens of search, assignment, and relational contracting models to understand mechanisms.
+I study labor, money, and housing markets.
+I use natural experiments to identify causal effects and the lens of search, assignment, and relational contracting models to understand structure and mechanisms.

 In ongoing projects, I analyze how the rise of outsourcing has altered labor market structure and develop a theory of the firm as a nexus of relational contracts.
 I study the impact of public housing policy and rent control.
 I investigate the introduction of digital money to a real-world barter economy.